-If you have been arrested for DWI, you want an attorney who understands how the prosecution will try to prove intoxication, and all the defenses that may be available in order to counter the charges against you.
-Your attorney should also provide you with a fair and honest assessment of the case against you, and the potential consequences if you are convicted.
+If you have been arrested for DWI, you want a dwi attorney in Austin who understands how the prosecution will try to prove intoxication, and all the defenses that may be available in order to counter the charges against you.
+Your Austin DWI lawyer should also provide you with a fair and honest assessment of the case against you, and the potential consequences if you are convicted.

-- First time DWI.
 If this is your first DWI, the offense is generally a class B misdemeanor.
-Your license will be suspended for up to a year.
-You also face a fine of $2,000, up to six months in jail (with a minimum of 72 hours confinement), a DWI education program, and the possibility of mandatory installation of an IID.
+Your license can be suspended for up to a year.
+You can also face a fine of $2,000, up to six months in jail (with a minimum of 72 hours confinement), a DWI education program, and the possibility of mandatory installation of an IID.
 When it’s time to get your license back, you’ll have to pay a license restoration fee, and your insurance rates will be sky-high.

-- Second time DWI.
 This is a class A misdemeanor.
-A conviction will carry a potential fine of up to $4,000, up to a year in jail (minimum 30 days), plus DWI education, IID (if ordered by the judge), and other monetary consequences.
+A conviction can carry a potential fine of up to $4,000, up to a year in jail (minimum 30 days), plus DWI education, IID (if ordered by the judge), and other monetary consequences.

-- Third or subsequent DWI.
 This is a third degree felony.
-In addition to the other DWI penalties, the fine could be as high as $10,000, your license will be suspended for up to two years, and your prison sentence could be from 2 to 10 years.
+In addition to the other DWI penalties, the fine could be as high as $10,000, your license can be suspended for up to two years, and your prison sentence could be from 2 to 10 years.